Chapter 5.30

 “Competent individual” means a person claiming or appearing to be at least 18 years of age and of sufficiently sound mind and body to engage in rational thought, conversation, and conduct.

-“Completed application” means a fully completed application form, criminal background check, two copies of the original identification relied on by applicant to establish proof of identity, and tendering of fees.
+“Completed application” means a fully completed application, criminal background check, identification relied on by an applicant to establish proof of identity, and tendering of fees.

 “Criminal background check” means an original or copy, dated no older than 180 days prior to the date of the application, of either:

-(1) If the person has resided in Utah for at least five years:
+(1) If the person has continually resided in Utah during the most recent five years:

 (a) A Utah Department of Public Safety Bureau of Criminal Identification verified criminal history report personal to the applicant; or